roman-milk/roman-milk.github.io/lost-at-christmas.md

+===

- ****** Lost at Christmas ****** byTx_Tall_Tales© I admitted that I really liked two people, you and her.
+I admitted that I really liked two people, you and her.
 Then she asked me if I minded if she 'monopolized' me for a while.
 I went along.
 You know the rest.
 One out-of-town bus trip.
 One back-row of the movie.
 And me completely screwing everything up."

  She listened without showing too much surprise.
 "But how come you never tried anything after that?"